spacecloud-io/space-docs/content/security/security-rules/masking-data/encrypting.md

 The values of the encrypted fields can be retrieved by using the [decrypt](/security/security-rules/masking-data/decrypting) rule.

 > **Performing an encrypt operation generates a different output each time even for the same input value.
-If you want to generate same output each time for a value, you should use the `hash` rule.
+If you want to generate the same output each time for a value, you should use the `hash` rule.
 However, hashed fields cannot be decrypted back.**

 ### Encryption algorithm

 Space Cloud uses AES encryption (CFB mode) to encrypt/decrypt fields.

 The AES key used for encryption is configurable.
 Whenever you create a project through the Mission Control, it configures a random AES key for that project.
 This AES key can be changed later from the project settings in Mission Control.
-The AES key used for encryption should be a 32 byte string that is base64 encoded.
+The AES key used for encryption should be a 32-byte string that is base64 encoded.

 ### Example

-Let's say we want to encrypt the `email` and `name` fields of user before inserting it into users table.
+Let's say we want to encrypt the `email` and `name` fields of user before inserting it into the `users` table.
 This is how we can use the `encrypt` rule to do that:

 {{< highlight javascript >}}
 {